gambhir/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a first step, I decided to convert the images to grayscale

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after grayscaling.

-![alt text][image2]
+![alt text][image21]

 As a last step, I normalized the image data because ...